-Who is N D Tiwari?
+Who was N D Tiwari?

 Tiwari was elected to both Houses of Parliament during his days in the Congress.
 In 1980, he was elected to the 7th Lok Sabha.
 He held several portfolios during his tenure.
 In 1985, he was elected to the Rajya Sabha.
 He also served as Minister of External Affairs in Prime Minister Rajiv Gandhi’s cabinet, from 1986-87.

 In 2002, the Congress stalwart became chief minister of Uttarakhand.
-He is the only chief minister in the state to complete a five-year term.
+He was the only chief minister in the state to complete a five-year term.

 Also read | At 91, ND Tiwari knocks new door: Saffron for son